nhatlee/nhatlee.github.io/articles/mockuptestingv2.md

 }
 ```

-And I will need a protocol to define my request apis method.EX:
+And I will need a protocol to define my request apis method.

 ```swift
 protocol NetworkAPIProtocol {